Kennon Road:

 either of two gas stations before entering Kennon Road.
 The Shell station

-Road and Marcos Highway while the Caltex station
+Road and Marcos Highway while the

-has nice restrooms.
+Caltex station has nice restrooms.

-Also, fuel is cheaper by P1.00/liter compared to Baguio rates (for some inexplicable reason)
+compared to Baguio rates (for some inexplicable reason)

-Past the two Lion's Heads at Camp 6 are three successive hairpin curves that don't really take a professional driver to navigate, with today's stronger engines and available power steering.
+Past the two Lion's Heads at Camp 6 are three successive hairpin curves that don't really need a professional driver to navigate, with today's stronger engines and available power steering.
 These get can tricky though when one is tailing or try to overtake a cumbersome, slow-moving vehicle like a lorry.

-Lion's Head: Will the real lion
+Lion's Head: Will the real lion please stand up?

-Dwarfed by the carved Lion's Head
+Dwarfed by the carved, man-made Lion's Head is

-The Lion's Club of Baguio commissioned the larger Lion's Head to be carved from a natural limestone formation just a few meters away.
-It now has a view deck and souvenir stall around it and is considered a tourist attraction and one of the popular images of Baguio.
+the real Lion's Head, a large rock naturally shaped like a lion (front), that greeted visitors to Baguio prior to 1972.
+The Lion's Club of Baguio City commissioned the larger Lion's Head to be carved from a natural limestone formation just a few meters away.
+It now has a view deck and souvenir stalls around it and is now considered a tourist attraction and one of the popular images of Baguio.

-I prefer the original of course, because it is less scary-looking and the first one I see driving up Kennon Road.
-And I can imagine the how travelers to Baguio felt upon seeing it when Kennon was newly built and knowing the Summer Capital of the Philippines was just a few miles away.
+And I can imagine the how the early travelers to Baguio felt upon seeing it when Kennon was newly built and knowing the Summer Capital of the Philippines was just a few miles away.

+©2012.
+All Rights Reserved.
 GoBaguio!
 Your Complete Guide to Baguio City, Philippines